Lure fishing for bass in the UK | 30 tips

 Marks can even become ruined if they get too popular.
 Exploring new places means putting in the hours and looking for places that seem promising on Google maps.
 The rewards from exploring new ground and then catching dream fish from them are unmatched in angling.
-Lure fishing for bass in gives you the mobility to easily get to marks, whether that means taking a shortcut through a forest to reach a secret estuary spot or fishing from a new rock mark.
+Lure fishing for bass in gives you the mobility to easily get to marks.
+You can take a shortcut through a forest to reach a secret estuary spot or fish from a new rock mark.
 The main takeaway from this section is to get out and enjoy exploring the coast looking for bass.
 But to help you look for promising bass fishing spots – let’s consider how we locate and catch a human…

 How to catch a human: ASDA on the weekend vs. an empty field

 Imagine you were trying to catch a human.
 Where would you look?
 They could be anywhere.
 Most of the UK is made up of empty fields.
 Should you go and wait in one of those?

 No. You want to wait in ASDA car park on a weekend.
 That’s where humans congregate because they need food and aren’t organised enough to go on weekday evenings.
 If you hang around outside Asda, you will find more people than if you hang out in open fields.